emacsmirror/oer-reveal/README.md

 Variable `oer-reveal-script-files` lists JavaScript files to load when initializing reveal.js.
-If you use the version of reveal.js coming with oer-reveal, you may want to assign the value of `oer-reveal-script-files` to `org-re-reveal-script-files`.
+If you use the version of reveal.js coming with *oer-reveal*, you may want to assign the value of `oer-reveal-script-files` to `org-re-reveal-script-files`.
 This also happens in `oer-reveal-publish-setq-defaults`.